Now you can take one-off bank-to-bank payments instantly with GoCardless

 Less needless admin

-With no need for manual reconciliation of payments and just one integrated system for one-off and recurring payments, minimise unnecessary admin.
+With no need for manual reconciliation of payments and just one integrated system for one-off and recurring payments, minimize unnecessary admin.

 Turning failed payments into a positive customer experience